What is the Practical Use of Cryptocurrency? 8 Real-World Applications

 What are smart contracts and DeFi?

 Smart contracts are self-executing agreements built on blockchains like Ethereum.
-They run automatically when conditions are met.
-Decentralised Finance (DeFi) uses these contracts to create financial services without banks.
-With DeFi, you can lend, borrow, trade, and earn interest on your crypto.
-Platforms offer flash loans and other services that traditional banks don’t.
-Coins like Ether (ETH), Cardano (ADA), and Solana (SOL) power these applications of blockchain.
+They automatically run when certain conditions are met, without needing an intermediary.
+Decentralized Finance (DeFi) uses these contracts to create an entire ecosystem of financial services without banks.
+On DeFi platforms like Aave, you can lend, borrow, and trade assets in a permissionless way.

 Are cryptocurrencies safe from scams?